skip to main content

 Requests for Religious Accommodations

-A student seeking an accommodation due to religious belief or practice (other than absences for religious holy days – see "Attendance" policy in undergraduate and graduate catalogs for more details), must provide a timely written request via email at dos@utrgv.edu.
+A student seeking accommodation due to religious belief or practice (other than absences for religious holy days – see "Attendance" policy in undergraduate and graduate catalogs for more details), must provide a timely written request via email at dos@utrgv.edu.
 The Dean of Students will assist in processing the request.

 Jump to Top